 At work, my coworker Chris started a chatroom dedicated to food.
 It’s by far my favorite chatroom to lurk on and see what interests folks in terms of eats.
-Initially, it was mostly about the universal love of the work caffe mac & cheese, which is damn good.
-Over time the chatroom has also become the means by which we report snack findings in various kitchens, as we’re vultures of the leftover bounty of other teams.
-At this point, I’m not even sure I really enjoy eating the snacks that we find (other than Nothing Bundt Cake, I truly LOVE this as a snack) and report, or am actually more enamored with the sport of finding snacks.
+Initially, it was mostly about the universal love of the work cafe mac & cheese, which is damn good.
+Over time the chatroom has also become the means by which we report snack findings in various kitchens.
+We’re vultures of the leftover bounty from other teams.
+At this point, I’m not even sure I really enjoy eating the snacks that we find.
+(Other than Nothing Bundt Cake, I truly LOVE this as a snack.)
+Maybe I am actually more enamored with the sport of finding snacks.

 We’ve had many recent additions to the chatroom with international folks joining the fray while they were in town for training.
 I vaguely recall Jon bringing up the hot cross bun, and missing out on its deliciousness.
 Liz chimes in as well about how she also loves it, and she makes her own granola.
 Many more folks chime in about this tasty treat that I have not had and BOOM, I’m in fomo hell.

 Thus beings the research phase of my curiosity with the “hot cross bun”.
 Ok Google, tell me what this pastry is all about.

 hot cross bun – noun – a bun marked with a cross and containing dried fruit, traditionally eaten during Lent.

 Ah, got it.
 This is why I’m unaware of it.
 I’m agnostic to religion, but by gosh not to delicious pastries.
 The HCB is only served during Lent.
 This made the finding of the hot cross bun time sensitive since it was the week before Easter.